St. Joseph's College of Engineering and Technology, Palai: Yoga and mediation

 Yoga and mediation training program was conducted for the first year students.
 A total of 90 hours training is being conducted for nine batches where each batch has obtained at least 10 hours of training during this period.
 This has in turn resulted in improving mental as well as physical health of the students.

 PACE annual inter-college meet

 College conducts inter-college meet for various sports games annually, which has got wide participation reaching of count 15 from various colleges all over the Kerala state.
-The meet consists of total five events including volleyball football, cricket, basketball, and shuttle tournament.
+The meet consists of total five events including volleyball, football, cricket, basketball, and badminton tournament.